Friday 20 January 2023

 We have just returned from a wonderful and relaxing Christmas spent up in Scotland with very special friends.
 A first for us that there were no ovens on for orders going out.
 We’ve laughed, cried, eaten and drank making even more memories to add to the copious amount of ones already stored.

 So here I am sat on New Year’s Eve writing my first blog in a long long time.
-The plan is to write my musings every week (if not more frequently) so until next year here are my final thoughts for 2022:
+The plan is to write my musings more frequently so until next year here are my final thoughts for 2022:

 2023 is going to be the year that I take care of me!
 I have spent the last 2 years with my mental health at it’s lowest, taking antidepressants and having zero love for myself.
 It is time to change that mindset, to stop worrying how other people treat me and think of me and my life, to stop and concentrate on me.